seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 Utterance-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each individual post or comment is viewed as an utterance.
-For each utterance, the corpus include:
+For each utterance, we provide:

+* id: index of the utterance
+* user: the user who author the utterance
+* root: index of the conversation root of the utterance (i.e., the index of the post the utterance belongs to)
+* reply_to: index of the utterance to which this utterance replies to (None if the utterance is not a reply)
+* timestamp: time of the utterance
+* text: textual content of the utterance

+Metadata for each utterance may include:

 * score: score (i.e., the number of upvotes minus the number of downvotes) of the content
 * top_level_comment: the id of the top level comment (None if the utterance is a post)